 When you call 911, you are routed to the Monroe County 911 Center in downtown Rochester.
 A telecommunicator will ask a number of questions of the caller in an attempt to determine if the need is fire, police or EMS related.
-If medical attention is needed and the call is within the Town of Henrietta, the call data is routed to a dispatcher at 911 who in turn sends the “job” to Henrietta Ambulance.
+If medical attention is needed and the call is within the Town of Henrietta, the call data is routed to a dispatcher at 911 who in turn sends the “job” to CHS Healthcare.
 We receive the call via a secure computer, alphanumeric digital pagers and by voice dispatch over a radio frequency.

 When you dial 911, please stay on the line; do not hang up!
 Calls into 911 are taken in the order in which they are received.
 If you hang up and call back, your call goes to the last in queue, making your wait longer.